Hoisin Sauce (Better than Store-Bought)

 1Heat sesame oil in a small saucepan over medium heat.
 Stir in the garlic, ginger, and green onion.
 Cook, stirring occasionally, until tender and translucent, 3 to 5 minutes.
 Set the saucepan aside to cool.

 2Stir in soy sauce, maple syrup, molasses, peanut butter, Gochujang, rice wine vinegar, and the Chinese Five Spice.
-Return the saucepan to medium heat, and, while stirring, slowly bring to a simmer.
-Taste the sauce and adjust with 1/2 tablespoon to 1 tablespoon of soy sauce if it needs it.
+Return the saucepan to medium heat and, while stirring, slowly bring to a simmer.
+Taste the sauce and adjust with 1/2 tablespoon to 1 tablespoon of soy sauce if necessary.

 3Make a cornstarch slurry by mixing 1/2 teaspoon cornstarch with 2 teaspoons water.
 Whisk the slurry into the sauce.
 As it simmers, the sauce will thicken.
-Once thickened, remove from the heat and let cool.
+Once thickened, remove it from the heat and let it cool.
+Refrigerate homemade hoisin sauce for up to one month.

 Adam and Joanne's Tips

-• Gochujang and a substitute: Traditional hoisin sauce incorporates fermented beans.
-We’ve included Gochujang (a spicy Korean condiment with rice and fermented soybeans).
-Substitute miso paste and, if you’d like to add some spice, add a dash or two of hot sauce or chili paste like sambal oelek.
+• Gochujang: Gochujang is a spicy Korean condiment made with rice and fermented soybeans.
+Substitute miso paste, and if you’d like to add some spice, add a dash or two of hot sauce or chili paste like sambal oelek.

-• For gluten-free hoisin sauce, ensure all products are labeled gluten free (especially the soy sauce or tamari).
+• Gluten-free: Double check that all products are labeled gluten-free (especially the soy sauce or tamari) for gluten-free hoisin sauce.

 Nutrition Per Serving Serving Size 2 tablespoons / Calories 86 / Total Fat 2.8g / Saturated Fat 0.5g / Cholesterol 0mg / Sodium 290mg / Carbohydrate 14.8g / Fiber 0.3g / Total Sugars 12.3g / Protein 1.3g